animo/minor-blockchain-2020/docs/week-0/course-manual.md

 - Environment, what do and don't we expect

-## Grading
+## Structure and Grading

+- verplicht niet verplict
+- CryptoZombies hoe en wat
 - Explanation final assignment / examination.

-Your grade for this course will be determined by an assignment which you can find, including the grading matrix, in Appendix 1.
+Your grade for this course will be determined by an assignment which you can find XX, including the grading matrix, in Appendix 1.
 TODO.
 The assignment deadline is **deadline** and **insert handing in method**.

 ## Additional reading or watching